-As of November 14, 2007, the number of outstanding options and warrants, other than those issued under the Company's 2006 Stock Option Plan is nil.
+As of January 31, 2008, there were no outstanding options and warrants, other than those issued under the Company's 2006 Stock Option Plan.

 With completion of the exercise of the Warrants, the Company is in a strong cash position to go forward with its business plan for the next year.
 In the longer term, the Company's ability to continue as a going concern is dependent upon its ability to generate profitable operations in the future from its new business initiatives or to obtain the necessary financing to meet its obligations and pay its liabilities arising from normal business operations when they come due.